enicklas/pondus/INSTALL.md

 Note: An experimental setup with [poetry](https://python-poetry.org/) is available as well.
 After installation of poetry, you can install pondus to a virtual environment using `poetry install` and then start the application with `poetry run pondus`.
-Some features (e.g. internationalization) may not work with this approach.
+Currently, translations and the manpage are not included in poetry builds, but everything else should be functional.

 ## Installation Instructions